 Tag Archives: Gracie McGonigal

-“Fangirls” at the Lyric Theatre Hammersmith
+“Fangirls” at the Lyric Hammersmith Theatre

 Of many exciting musicals opening in London this year – there are a lot – you might not expect this arrival from Australia to be a five-star favourite.
 The subject matter is the fandom surrounding a teenage boy band, and one young girl, Edna, with a plan to “save” the lead singer from his own celebrity when he tours to her town.
 So far, so fun.
 The show has its own dedicated following – there are Fangirls fan girls – because it really is for everyone: full of surprises, exceptionally smart and very funny.